Lukehallyah/BdayWebsite/Readme.txt

 birthday baby.
 It's kind of daunting and exciting all at the same time and I can't wait to see what you think baby.
 I love you more than anything baby and I'll do my absolute best po chu

+NOTE (August 8, 2025)

+The first web page is mostly done, I'm not overall happy with the design but the barebones are there along with navbar and everything.
+I want to make it prettier for you chu, I guess I'll see how it goes as time goes on.

+The main issue is you can't see the background is a beautiful field of tulips because of how I designed it.
+Then again I might go back and change the css to optimize it for mobile too.